NCCA/programming-project-jmacey/Part4.md

 This also means that I can later change to another API (Qt for example) if I need to as the main logic will be in the arena.

+First the Arena can be constructed with the width and height, I guess the camera and other elements can be created there as well and all other classes can pass in these.